 Before you begin your audit, get on the same page with your finance department.
 Ensure your sales process aligns with current revenue recognition standards, like ASC 606.
 Documenting a clear policy for how your team structures deals will help you stay compliant and make the financial part of your audit much simpler.

-Dealing with Time and Resource Limits
+Working with Limited Time and Resources

 Let’s be honest: running a thorough sales audit takes time and effort.
 Auditors, whether internal or external, often face tight deadlines that leave little room for deep analysis.
 When your team is already stretched thin, pulling them away from their core selling activities to gather data and participate in interviews can feel like a huge drain on resources.
 This pressure can compromise the quality of the audit, leading to a rushed process that only scratches the surface and fails to uncover the most valuable insights.